-With the advent of new technologies and standards, Metra wanted to enhance their rider experiences by developing a new, comprehensive website that made getting pertinent information quick and easy.
-Inclement weather, track and station construction, heavy usage during peak hours and special events contributed to an ever-growing frustration amongst Metra riders because of the inability to get accurate and real-time information on the trains and their locations.
+With the advent of new technologies and standards, Metra wanted to enhance their rider experiences by developing a new website that made getting pertinent information quick and easy.
+Inclement weather, track and station construction, heavy usage during peak hours, and special events contributed to an ever-growing frustration amongst Metra riders because of the inability to get accurate and real-time information on trains and their locations.

 “Our goal was to create a customer-friendly website that presents information in a logical and intuitive way.
 We hope these changes will make using our website—and using our train service—an even more satisfying experience.”

 metrarail.com, June 29, 2016

 A significant problem with the Metra website, and its infrastructure, was the way in which GTFS data were delivered to riders via a browser-based pull mechanism, rather than modern server-based push technology such as WebSockets.
 Alerts were not presented within the context of their respective train or route and were, instead, provided in a manner that caused riders to scroll through an often lengthy list of notices to find any that may have impacted their particular train or route.

 The new Metra system needed to be able to handle massive spikes in traffic to their website during special events and severe weather.
 Scaling of the site could be scheduled in advance, but unforeseen events, such as inclement weather or mechanical failures, left them vulnerable to unpredictable spikes.
 Due to the elastic nature of Amazon’s Cloud offering and Metra’s ridership, the Metra project was a perfect opportunity to utilize much of the functionality already available in cloud offerings.